Singularities of moduli spaces of sheaves on K3 surfaces and Nakajima quiver varieties: Quadraticity of Kuranishi families

 In \cite{Kaledin-Lehn07}, Kaledin and Lehn prove the following proposition

-\begin{prop}[\cite{Kaledin-Lehn07}] Let $S$ be a K3 surface, and let $\mc I_z$ be the ideal sheaf of a subscheme $z \subset S$ of finite length.
-Then the polystable sheaf $E= \mc I_z^{\oplus n}$ satisfies the the formality property, i.e., the dgla $R\Hom(E,E)$ is formal. \end{prop}
+\begin{theorem}[\cite{Kaledin-Lehn07}] Let $S$ be a K3 surface, and let $\mc I_z$ be the ideal sheaf of a subscheme $z \subset S$ of finite length.
+Then the polystable sheaf $E= \mc I_z^{\oplus n}$ satisfies the the formality property, i.e., the dgla $R\Hom(E,E)$ is formal. \end{theorem}